Prevention Through Deterrence: Shaping history

 According to De León, the U.S. government does not acknowledge the part it plays in the increase of migrant deaths at the southern border; however, over the past 20 years the United States government has been collecting materials left behind by undocumented immigrants.
-Therefore, artifacts are no longer available for scholars like De León to study.
+Therefore, artifacts are no longer available for scholars like to study.
 As Paul Farmer pointed out, this is a technique used by authoritative structures to establish a particular historical account of an event.